Automattic/jetpack/docs/development-environment-cli-support.md

 yarn install
 ```

-In some instances, this will not work depending on permissions, etc. If `jetpack` is still available, you can run `yarn jetpack` from the repo root only.
+In some instances, this will not work depending on permissions, etc. You may need to add `~/.yarn/bin` to your system's PATH.
+If `jetpack` is still not available, you can run `yarn jetpack` from the repo root only.

 `jetpack`, when installed, will work from anywhere within the repo.